tepn11/problemset/README.md

 ### Library

-* `asyncOp` - Simulates an asynchronous operation.
+* `asyncOp` - Simulates an asynchronous IO operation.
 Accepts a value `input` which is printed before and after the asynchronous operation.
 * `RandStream` - Extends `stream.Readable`.
 Generates a stream of random characters from the following character set:
 ```
 0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ.